It’s actually quite brilliant. In much less time than it would take you to knit a sweater, you can sew one!

 When cutting knit fabrics – and this goes for jersey fabric as well as sweater knit fabric – it can be difficult to cut precisely because the fabric is slippery and tends to move around a lot when you try cutting it with your fabric scissors.

-Instead, cut with a rotary cutter and large mats (TIP: Buy the ones marketed for Graphic Design instead of for Sewing.
-They are way cheaper!).
+Instead, cut with a rotary cutter and large cutting mats (I use the 24″ x 36″ ones and place them next to eachother to get a large enough cutting surface).
 Use rotary cutters for anything except the firmest sweater knits.

 Use a ballpoint needle when sewing sweater knits.